Yotsuba&!: Picture books

-A Yotsuba&! picture book, Yotsuba & Monochrome Animals, was published on 16 December 2006 (ISBN 978-4-8402-3714-7).
+A Yotsuba&! picture book, Yotsuba & Monochrome Animals, was published on December 16, 2006 (ISBN 978-4-8402-3714-7).
 The book has pictures of Yotsuba playing with various black-and-white colored animals, such as pandas.
 The name of each animal is given in Japanese and English, along with the scientific classification of the species.
-Another book, called Find Yotsuba—which is actually a compilation of all previously released calendar illustrations— was released on 31 August 2013 (ISBN 978-4-0489-1879-4).
+Another book, called Find Yotsuba—which is actually a compilation of all previously released calendar illustrations— was released on August 31, 2013 (ISBN 978-4-0489-1879-4).

 Anime

-An anime spin-off based on cat versions of Azuma's character Danbo titled Nyanbo! was announced and began airing on 26 September 2016 as part of a "mini anime" program.
-This project did not adapt any of Yotsuba&!.
-The spin-off is aired in Japan on NHK-E and is simulcast overseas on Crunchyroll.
+An anime spin-off based on cat versions of Azuma's character Danbo titled Nyanbo! began airing on September 26, 2016 as part of a "mini anime" program.
+This project did not adapt any of the Yotsuba&! manga.
+The spin-off airs in Japan on NHK-E and is simulcast overseas on Crunchyroll.

 Despite its popularity and the success of Azumanga Daioh, no plans have been announced for an anime adaptation of Yotsuba&!.
-In an entry posted on his website on 15 May 2005, Azuma said there were no plans for it to be animated; he reiterated this on 5 December 2008, claiming that the stories and style of Yotsuba&! are not well-suited for animation.
+In an entry posted on his website on May 15, 2005, Azuma said there were no plans for it to be animated; he reiterated this on December 5, 2008, claiming that the stories and style of Yotsuba&! were not well-suited for animation.